 Each macro provides a certain amount of calories per gram and plays a different role in your health and nutrition.

 Protein and carbohydrates have roughly four calories per gram and fat has about nine calories per gram.

 Figuring out how many macros you need can depend on your individual health and fitness needs.
 But finding the right balance can help you manage your energy levels, mood, appetite, and body composition.

 Counting your macro intake is an easy way to manage your daily calorie intake and help balance your overall nutrition.
 Using a macro friendly app is a great way to get started!

-While paying attention to your macronutrient intake will help you manage your calories and balance your diet, the quality of your food choices also matter.
+While paying attention to your macronutrient intake will help you manage your calories and balance your diet, the quality of your food choices also matters.

-To take this a step further, the more nutrients a food has per calorie, the more nutrient dense it is.
-Foods that tend to contain little calories and high amounts of micronutrients - like fruits and vegetables are nutrient dense foods.
+To take this a step further, the more nutrients a food has per calorie, the more nutrient-dense it is.
+Foods that tend to contain fewer calories and higher amounts of micronutrients - like fruits and vegetables are nutrient-dense foods.